Sunbury—Queen's

 Sunbury—Queen's was a federal electoral district in New Brunswick, Canada, that was represented in the House of Commons of Canada from 1896 to 1917.

 This riding was created in 1892 from the ridings of Queen's and Sunbury.
 It consisted of the counties of Sunbury and Queen's.
 It was abolished in 1914 when it was redistributed into Royal and York—Sunbury ridings.

+In the 1911 Canadian federal election, Dow Grass of Deer Island was arrested for tampering with ballot boxes leading to the Sunbury—Queen's riding's invalidation of results.